-We do not proactively furnish all issuers with our voting recommendations ahead of the meeting.
+We do not actively furnish all issuers with our voting recommendations ahead of the meeting.
 Our team is not resourced to be able to commit to this and voting recommendations are primarily provided for the benefit of our clients.
-Where we vote or recommend voting against or abstaining on management resolutions or support shareholder resolutions opposed by management, we normally contact companies within our engagement programme or in which our clients have a significant stake (watchlist companies), before the meeting.
-Any resultant dialogue helps us to take a fully informed view and can lead us to change our intended vote or voting recommendation.
-If in our final recommendations we oppose management recommendations on any matter, we will endeavour to inform these companies of our reasons.
+Where relevant and practicable, we seek to engage with companies on our watchlist to discuss issues which are relevant to shareholder meetings.
+Any resultant dialogue helps us to take a fully informed view prior to formulating a final voting recommendation.
+If in our final recommendations we oppose management recommendations on any matter, we will endeavour to inform these companies of our reasons following the meeting.
 EOS' client recommendations are provided confidentially to our clients as part of our engagement and voting service and so are not systematically disclosed.
 However, the day after the relevant meeting date, Federated Hermes Limited discloses its voting decisions, which are generally aligned to those of EOS recommendations on relevant holdings, save in certain circumstances explained under our response to Principle Two: Conflicts of Interest.
-These are made public through its corporate website and EOS encourages its voting clients to publicly disclose their final voting decisions in line with international best practice.
+These are made public through its corporate website11 and EOS encourages its voting clients to publicly disclose their final voting decisions in line with international best practice.

-Stewardship activities are exercised with the aim of influencing the company's behaviour.
-However, these activities are not carried out with the intention to obtain non-public information, nor is information obtained intended to manipulate the market.
+Stewardship activities are not carried out with the intention to obtain non-public information, nor is information obtained intended to manipulate the market.

 In the case that material non-public information is obtained through stewardship activities, our compliance department is informed and an information barrier is created for insiders until the information is publicly disseminated.
 During the application of the information barrier, stewardship professionals are not allowed to act upon or share the non-public material information.
-The EOS proprietary engagement management system, requires that engagement professionals certify that they have either not received any inside information and followed the applicable compliance procedure.
+The EOS proprietary engagement management system requires that engagement professionals certify that they have either not received any inside information whilst conducting each engagement interaction, or that they have received inside information and followed the applicable compliance procedure.